January 7, 2025

 Mitigation strategies include investing in high-efficiency solar panels that can capture even the sunlight scattered by clouds, implementing advanced weather forecasting tools, regular maintenance of solar panels, optimal panel placement, and hybrid systems (combining solar panels with wind power) to access a more stable energy supply.

 The National Planning Authority often struggles to resolve solar planning appeals within the required 18 weeks.
-In many cases, decisions take longer.
+In many cases, decisions take longer to make.
 These delays in planning and permitting can slow down the project pace and create uncertainty.

 Simplifying these processes and ensuring quicker decisions can help address this issue.
 It will keep solar projects on track.